cvss-anon-user/Cathedral-and-the-Bazaar-of-Software-Vulnerabilities/README.md

 - `Hamming_Distance_AllCNA.csv`: The full output of Hamming distance results.
 You can regenerate it by uncommenting the save file instruction in `hamming_distance.py`.
 - `Median_d_withShortName.csv`: Median disagreement score per CNA for visualization.
 You can regenerate it by uncommenting the save file instruction in `hamming_distance.py`.

-### Per-Metric Disagreement Coefficient (PMDC)
+## Per-Metric Disagreement Coefficient (PMDC)

 This module quantifies how often each CVSS base metric (e.g., AV, AC, PR) differs between CNA and NVD.
 It includes:
 - `PMDC.py`: Computes metric-level disagreement rates.
 - `PMDC_withShortName.csv`: The output file containing per-metric disagreement coefficients per CNA.
-You can regenerate it by uncommenting the save file instruction in `hamming_distance.py`.
+You can regenerate it by uncommenting the save file instruction in `PMDC.py`.

 ## Odds Ratio

+This module compares the consistency of vector assignments between CNAs and the NVD using odds ratio analysis.
+It includes:
+- `odds_ratio.py`: Calculates group-level consistency based on identical CVE descriptions.
+- `group_labels_withShortName.csv`: Script-generated group consistency and inconsistency labels.
+You can regenerate it by uncommenting the save file instruction in `odds_ratio.py`.
+- `odds_ratio_withShortName.csv`: Final odds ratio results per CNA.
+You can regenerate it by uncommenting the save file instruction in `odds_ratio.py`.

 ## Entropy

+This module measures internal consistency for each CNA and the NVD using entropy.
+It includes:
+- `entropy.py`: Computes entropy of vector variations within identical description groups.
+- `entropy_withShortName.csv`: Entropy results for each CNA and the NVD.
+You can regenerate it by uncommenting the save file instruction in `entropy.py`.

 ## Regression Analysis

+This module analyzes factors that influence CNA-NVD disagreements using logistic and linear regression models.
+It includes:
+- `logistic_regression.py`: Predicts whether a CNA and NVD will disagree.
+- `linear_regression.py`: Explains the magnitude of base score differences.
+- `merged_withVendor_info.csv`: This file merges the feature dataset generated from previous runs with manually annotated CNA organizational types.
+It also includes additional information such as severity level comparisons, severity differences, indicators of which party assigned a higher score, and whether a score is critical.
+These features may be useful for our future studies.